benchislett/Plumbus/README.md

 ### P10k

 While officially deprecated and no longer receiving support, I have yet to replace this piece of the puzzle.
 Install instructions: https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#installation

+Note: For best results, the MesloLGS NF fonts should be used (download link at the install page).
+To set this in VSCode, set either (or maybe both):
+- "terminal.integrated.fontFamily": "MesloLGS NF"
+- "debug.console.fontFamily": "MesloLGS NF"